 Do not stress about small deviations from these numbers.
 A ±5% difference will not affect your physique.

 Why?
-Each of these numbers have error built in.
+Each of these numbers has error built-in.
 Even the lower protein intake of 0.82g per pound was based on a 95% confidence interval.

 All calorie counters are approximations.
 Regardless of how many decimal places worth of carbs MyFitnessPal tells you are in your 160.8 g apple – it’s only an estimate.

 Use the calculated values as a solid approximation.
-Adjust your estimate as required based off of your weight loss/gain during the first few weeks of your diet.
+Adjust your estimate as required based on your weight loss/gain during the first few weeks of your diet.
 If you need help with this, ask.
-I plan on making a tool to help with this in the near future.
+If you need ideas on what to eat, here is a bunch of healthy low calorie foods.

 Estimated Weight Loss per Week